British Rail Class 90: DB Cargo UK

-English Welsh & Scottish acquired the largest fleet: 20 locomotives from Railfreight Distribution and five from Rail Express Systems.
+English, Welsh & Scottish acquired the largest fleet: 20 locomotives from Railfreight Distribution and five from Rail Express Systems.

-DB Cargo UK Class 90s were planned to be hired to Grand Central to haul Mark 4 carriages on its London Euston to Blackpool North services; however, these services were permanently abandoned on 10 September 2020.
+DB Cargo UK Class 90s were planned to be hired to Grand Central to haul Mark 4 carriages on its London Euston to Blackpool North services; however, these services were abandoned permanently on 10 September 2020.

+In July 2023, DB Cargo announced that it was withdrawing its entire Class 90 locomotive fleet from active service, due to high energy costs, and stated that this would be a permanent move.
+Managing director, Andrea Rossi, stated that the company would focus instead on alternative methods to meet their climate targets, including expansion of the use of biofuels and HVO-based resources; in the meantime, electric-hauled traction would be replaced by diesel power.
+DB stated that they were working towards the sale/disposal of their Class 90 fleet.
+In September 2023, DB Cargo published a list of locomotives that will be sold to the highest bidder; these are 90017, 90018, 90022, 90023, 90025, 90027, 90030, 90031, 90032, 90033, 90038 and 90040.
+Eight of these have been sold to Sandbach Commercial Dismantlers; the first three, 90030 90033 and 90038 left Crewe Electric depot by road for storage pending final scrapping in late April 2024.

 Freightliner

-Freightliner inherited 10 Class 90/1 locos, numbered 90141-50 and all leased from Porterbrook.
-These have since been returned to their original Class 90/0 configuration.
-Freightliner additionally acquired 90016 which was provided by EWS as a replacement for 90050, which was withdrawn in 2004 following fire damage while on lease to EWS.
-90050, which is stored at Crewe Basford Hall, is used as a donor vehicle for spare parts for its other Class 90 locomotives.
+Freightliner inherited ten Class 90/1 locos, which were numbered 90141-150 and had been leased from Porterbrook; these have since been returned to their original Class 90/0 configuration.
+Freightliner also acquired 90016 from EWS as a replacement for 90050, which was withdrawn in 2004 following fire damage while on lease to EWS.
+90050 was stored subsequently at Crewe Basford Hall for use as a donor of spare parts to its other Class 90 locomotives; in October 2023, it was loaned long-term to Crewe Heritage Centre where it is receiving cosmetic improvements.

-During 2019, Freightliner purchased 13 Class 90 locomotives from Porterbrook Leasing formerly operated by Greater Anglia.
-Upon transfer of the fleet in May 2020, the locos underwent a modification programme to match the freight Class 90 specification.
-Upon completion of these modifications, the class is expected to replace Freightliner's Class 86 locomotives, which date back to the mid-1960s.
+During 2019, Freightliner purchased thirteen Class 90 locomotives from Porterbrook Leasing, which were formerly operated by Abellio Greater Anglia.
+Upon transfer of the fleet in May 2020, the locos underwent a modification programme to match the freight Class 90 specification; they have since replaced Freightliner's Class 86 locomotives, which date back to the mid-1960s.
 In July 2020, 90014 was painted by Toton TMD and given the name Over the Rainbow.

 Locomotive Services Limited

-Following withdrawal by Greater Anglia in 2020, 90001 and 90002 were acquired by Locomotive Services Limited (LSL) operate their excursion trains alongside their Class 86 and Class 87.
+Following withdrawal by Abellio Greater Anglia in 2020, 90001 and 90002 were acquired by Locomotive Services Limited (LSL) to operate their excursion trains alongside their Class 86 and Class 87.
 Their use varies between working electrically operated excursions along the West Coast Main Line between London and Glasgow, using an identically painted set of coaches or working part of a tour which would be operated by modern traction before being worked by a steam locomotive.
 After purchase by LSL, the two locomotives were repainted into their original InterCity Swallow livery; 90001 was named Royal Scot and 90002 Wolf of Badenoch.
+In June 2025 90026 was acquired from DB Cargo UK.